CDCI 200, Bridging Academics to Careers: Exploring Opportunities in a Global Society

 The goal of this course is guiding you in creating a meaningful and purposeful plan so that you prepare you for your future career by making you get the most out of your college experience.
 This course is ideal for rising sophomores or juniors who either have yet to declare a major or are having second thoughts about their current major and overall uncertainty about their career direction.

-You will also learn about the complexities, opportunities and challenges of the global workplace, gain insight into career exploration and decision making, professionalism in the workplace, how to effectively present oneself in writing, the value of experiential learning, and how to prepare for life’s transitions.
+You will also learn about the complexities, opportunities and challenges of the global workplace, gain insight into career exploration and decision making, professionalism in the workplace, how to effectively present oneself in writing, the value of experiential learning, and put these skills to work at two employer site visits and one networking event in New York City.

 - Hanvey, Heeg, Kreitl, Lloyd, & Yarnelle (2010).
 Ready or Not: Beginning Your Career Journey.